 Kefir is considered a probiotic super food.
 It contains up to 30 strains of probiotics, which a lot more than yogurt!
-Kefir is also an good source of vitamin B12, calcium, magnesium, vitamin K2 and folate to name a few.
-It’s darn good for you!
+If that isn’t enough, kefir is also a good source of vitamin B12, calcium, magnesium, vitamin K2 and folate to name a few.
+Basically, it’s darn good for you!

-Kefir is also very inexpensive to make.
+Making milk kefir is very inexpensive.
 The kefir grains that are used to make kefir will reproduce.
 If you take care of your kefir grains, they will last for years!
 I have had my kefir grains for nearly 10 years now, have shared the grains with friends and family and it’s still growing and making excellent kefir.
 You can find kefir grains online if you don’t know of anyone that can share with you.

 How to make Kefir

 Making milk kefir at home is incredibly easy.
 The most important thing that you need are some kefir “grains”, which are not actual grains at all, but the starter for the kefir.
 These grains look similar to a cauliflower floret and are cultures of yeast and lactic acid bacteria.